giellalt/lang-rmg/rmg.md

 |  @U.Cap.Obl@ | Allowing downcasing of derived names: deatnulasj.
 |  @U.Cap.Opt@ | Allowing downcasing of derived names: deatnulasj.

-The word forms in Traveller Norwegian language start from the lexeme roots of basic word classes, or optionally from prefixes:
+The word forms in Romany language start from the lexeme roots of basic word classes, or optionally from prefixes:

 * * *